Note: There is a list of iMovie tutorials online at the bottom of this page that are extremely helpful. Be sure to check them out!

 After making these options, the File/Share dialog box will also give you a sense of how long the video will take to export, as well as the estimated file size.

-If sharing files for a course, read these instructions on using Reed’s Ensemble media server to share your content.
+If sharing files for a course, read these instructions on using Reed’s Panopto media server to share your content.

-Movie files tend to be too large to email people.
+Movie files tend to be too large to email.
 We recommend using a Reed application called Filerobot, which allows sending of large files (up to 2 GB).
 Read more about Filerobot.

 Moving your project or media between computers

 iMovie stores all its projects by default into the username/Movies directory on your mac’s hard drive as a file aptly named “iMovie Library.”
 This file contains all your media in one place.
 As you grow your movie projects, you may want to start breaking them up into smaller projects or libraries.